Art-Sells/Arells/Build-Notes.md

 ## After Test
-- Fund Arells Fee Funder with 10 USD in ETH on Base (check and replenish everyday/hour and adjust MASS time-frame accordinglyuntil BASE L3 is complete)
 - Remove P/K & P/K Test from e en vee (check decoding proces (in console.logs) for each individual account to prevent external P/K decoding (MASSTester.tsx and HPMTester.tsx?))